open-education-api/specification/README.md

 * [Community](#community)
 * [Roadmap](ROADMAP.md)

-If you have a question, an idea or some feedback unrelated to the specification, please visit the [community site](https://plus.google.com/communities/106455663981908394819).
+If you have a question, a Slack channel is available at: [openonderwijsapi.slack.com](https://openonderwijsapi.slack.com).

 Currently there are 2 main branches: